 Create SMART goals

-Your nonprofit may have a vision, but to bring it to life, you need a direction.
-And a direction comes from laying down what your organization’s goals are.
+Your nonprofit may have a vision, but to bring it to life, you need direction.
+And direction comes from laying down what your organization’s goals are.
 Remember to make your goals SMART:

 - S– Specific: Ensure your nonprofit marketing plan is distinct and not vague.

-- M– Measurable: You should be able to track your progress towards your goals.
+- M– Measurable: You should be able to track your progress toward your goals.

 - A– Attainable: Make sure that your goals are ambitious but can be achieved practically.

 - R- Relevant: Take account of all the current resources and the needs of your nonprofit.

 - T- Time-Based: Your nonprofit marketing goals should be executable and can be achieved by a given end date.